flamminger/CEI2TEI/README.md

 - the TEI DTD does not allow whitespace within many attributes, this is problematic for image URLs that contain whitespace or any special characters e.g.,`"http://images.monasterium.net/illum/IllUrk/1022_AD_Alpes-Maritimes_donation-1022- pdf.jpg"`
   - see [teidata.pointer](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-teidata.pointer.html)
     - there are a lot of them, how to handle?
+    - for now changed to string with Reg Ex .+
 - `<cei:altIdentifier>`: if there is no `<cei:idno>` element the content of `<cei:altIdentifier>` will be used.
 - `<cei:diplomaticAnalysis>` text content moved to `<ab>`elements
 - TEI date attribute data type changed to string \d{1,8}